rubailly/visa-apiMicroservice/README.md

 - The content of the app package:

-    This is where the bindings happen between the Go http server and the code.
+    In the app packages is where the bindings happen between the Go http server and the code.

     - ```controllers.go ```  Contains the controller interface type definitions.
 There is one such interface per resource defined in the design language.
 The file also contains the code that “mounts” implementations of these controller interfaces onto the service.
 The exact meaning of “mounting”